Migorithm/duva/README.md

         - Expiration: Set a time-to-live (TTL) for keys.
     - GET: Retrieve the value associated with a key.
     - KEYS (with pattern matching): Retrieve keys matching specific patterns.
-    - SAVE : dump data to desinated file path
+    - SAVE: dump data to the designated file path

 - Advanced Features
     - Auto Deletion: Automatically remove expired keys.